Welcome to the Caribe Colony Association website! Here you can find news and information about our neighborhood.

 The Caribe community Association, Inc. was organized exclusively for the improvement, development, and maintenance of Caribe Colony Addition and was incorporated with the State of Indiana in 1965.

-Annual dues are an important part of keeping the neighborhood functioning.
-If residents fail to pay their dues, the association reserves the right to take legal action ranging from liens on properties to small claim suits.
+If residents fail to pay their dues in a timely manner, the association reserves the right to take legal action ranging from liens on properties to small claim suits.

 If you need to pay your dues, please contact any of the board members or the Caribe Colony association email listed below.
+Payment plans can be set up with the association treasurer.

 Animal waste left in public areas and in neighborhood yards is a familiar complaint.
 And, while your neighbors might enjoy seeing your dog, they do not enjoy seeing what he leaves behind.
 Here is a reminder from the city of Fort Wayne.
 Sanitation law requires citizens to remove animal feces immediately from public lands and from the property of another.If you encounter an on-going problem concerning sanitation, report the concern to Animal Care & Control at 260-427-1244.
 If at all possible, a timely photograph of an owner allowing their dog to leave feces behind in your yard has been known to result in a timely $50 citation.